 Well…. when Donna was growing up, her mother told her and the whole family that she could do Jewish magic from the Kabbalah — and they believed her.
 (She was a creative and quite domineering woman.)
 So Donna decided to write this memoir as though her mother really could do magic, and made Donna from clay as her own personal golem servant.

-(In Jewish legend, a golem is a sort of clay robot slave that can walk and talk, created to serve.)
+(In Jewish legend, a golem is an enchanted clay being that can walk and talk, created to serve.)

 Q: Well then, what does Donna do as a golem?

-But unfortunately, golems are not made for self-actualization, their own enjoyment, or any ability to connect with others, and although Donna desperately wants to have relationships with real human women, she can’t.
+But unfortunately, golems are not made for self-actualization or the ability to connect with others, and although Donna desperately wants to have relationships with real human women, she can’t.
 How the hell can she become human?

 In Growing Up Golem, Donna Minkowitz becomes a golem who breaks the mold.